GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex1.md

 ```

 ### Task

-Assess the healthsite distribution in Saint Louis region in Senegal.
+The goal of this exercise will be to assess the healthsite distribution in the Saint Louis region in Senegal and which healthsites are prone to flooding.

 ```{Hint}
 The projected coordinate system for Senegal is `EPSG:32628 WGS 84 / UTM zone 28N`